Northern Argentina Travel Guide

 Quebrada de Cafayate © Rod Waddington

 Closer to the Chilean border in the west lies the impressive Andes Mountain Range and its highest peak, Cerro Aconcagua, situated in the famed wine region of Mendoza.
-The bustling city and industrial hub of Córdoba is where Jesuit traditions, colonial architecture and traditional guacho culture combine, with plenty of traditional festivals and local arts and crafts to be discovered.
-There are many treasures to be found by travellers willing to move beyond Buenos Aires, and the northern region is not to be missed.
+The bustling city and industrial hub of Córdoba is where Jesuit traditions, colonial architecture and traditional gaucho culture combine, resulting in plenty of annual traditional festivals and local arts and crafts to be enjoyed.

 Become our Northern Argentina Travel Expert